You are currently viewing posts that were tagged kids.

 I would have paid money to have seen his teacher’s face when he said this.
 Ah, the wonderful world of Spongebob!

 PS – I am in no way making light of the economic situation or those who have been impacted.
-I’ve been on the other side of that sort of decision and its no fun.
+I’ve been on the other side of that sort of decision and it’s no fun.

 Five Second Rule